Battered 'City of Light' embraces chance to shine as Olympic host

 It was also a chance to burnish the Olympic image after the doping and corruptions scandals that tarnished the Rio and Sochi Games.

-The decision will return the Summer Games to the U.S. for the first time since 1996.
-It marks the third time L.A. will play host, after pulling off the much-praised 1984 Games.
+The decision returns the Summer Games to the U.S. for the first time since 1996.
+It also marks the third time L.A. will play host, after pulling off the much-praised 1984 Games.

 But for the French, the wait has been far longer.
 Paris last staged the Games in 1924, and it has trying to get them back ever since.